2021 Conference USA Football Championship Game: First half

 Scheduled for a 6:00 p.m.
-CST start, the game kicked off on CBS Sports Network at 6:06 p.m., with the opening kickoff from Hunter Duplessis being returned to the Western Kentucky 22-yard-line.
+CST start, the game began on CBS Sports Network at 6:06 p.m., with the opening kickoff from Hunter Duplessis being returned to the Western Kentucky 22-yard line.
 The Hilltoppers started their opening drive with a pair of incomplete passes but it took just three additional plays for quarterback Bailey Zappe to find Mitchell Tinsley for a 60-yard touchdown pass, giving the Hilltoppers an early lead.
 UTSA responded with a touchdown drive of their own; after taking the ball with a touchback, the Roadrunners moved the ball into WKU territory within five plays and capped the drive with a 24-yard Frank Harris touchdown run several plays later.
-Taking possession after the kickoff at their own 34-yard-line, Western Kentucky's ensuing drive was propelled by a 45-yard connection from Zappe to Tinsley that took the ball into the red zone, though the drive stalled from there and the Hilltoppers settled for a 33-yard field goal, which put them back in front by three points.
-On UTSA's ensuing drive, the Roadrunner offense drove into opposing territory in three plays and ended up finding themselves facing a 4th & 1 on the Western Kentucky 22-yard-line; Sincere McCormick carried the ball for two yards to convert it and later carried the ball for the same distance to score a touchdown and give UTSA their first lead.
+Taking possession after the kickoff at their own 34-yard line, Western Kentucky's ensuing drive was propelled by a 45-yard connection from Zappe to Tinsley that took the ball into the red zone, though the drive stalled from there and the Hilltoppers settled for a 33-yard field goal, which put them back in front by three points.
+On UTSA's ensuing drive, the Roadrunner offense drove into opposing territory in three plays and ended up finding themselves facing a 4th & 1 on the Western Kentucky 22-yard line; Sincere McCormick carried the ball for two yards to convert it and later carried the ball for the same distance to score a touchdown and give UTSA their first lead.
 Hunter Duplessis' ensuing kickoff went through the end zone for another touchback, and Western Kentucky reached UTSA territory relatively quickly.
-The Hilltoppers reached the UTSA 1-yard-line but failed to gain yardage on three of the next four plays and converted a 34-yard field goal on 4th down.
+The Hilltoppers reached the UTSA 1-yard line but failed to gain yardage on three of the next four plays and converted a 34-yard field goal on 4th down.